thoughtspot/thoughtspot.github.io/_reference/api/metadata-api.md

 For example, you may want to see the visualization headers of a particular visualization or a pinboard.

 ## Get visualization headers
-Use this API to get a list of visualization headers from the ThoughtSpot system.
+Use the `/tspublic/v1/metadata/listvizheaders` API to get a list of visualization headers from the ThoughtSpot system.
 The output includes a list of objects, each with information about the visualizations in a given pinboard or a search answer.

 ### Resource URL